Croxa/MRC-Viewer/README.md

 - Click on the zoom level in the status bar to reveal a selection list in the Command Palette.
 Choose the desired zoom level from the list.

 ### **Slice**
-You can scroll through the slices of tomograms by scrolling with alt pressed.
-The image will be updated after scrolling stops.
+You can scroll through the slices of tomograms by scrolling with alt-key pressed.